XSchema Spec - Attribute Declarations (Section 2.4), Draft 6

 Value CDATA #REQUIRED>

-in an XSchema element.
-If the AttGroup element appears nested inside an
+which the attribute belongs.
+If the XSC:AttDef element appears nested inside

-may contain a name token corresponding to the Name attribute of the element to
+attribute may contain a name token corresponding to the Name attribute of the

-which this attribute applies.
-If the Element attribute is missing, that AttDef
+element to which this attribute applies.
+If the Element attribute is missing,

 attribute will be identified.
 Attribute names must be unique within the